-If there is the option to be honest, to point things out to an editor, book promoter or the author, about where things fell apart…isn’t that a good thing?
+If there is the option to be honest, to point things out to an editor, book promoter or the author, about where things fell apart isn’t that a good thing?
 Does that not give them an opportunity to reflect on their work, to think about changes and how to improve in a way that they can feel good about?
-As readers, we are being asked to hand over our precious time and hard-earned money for a product.
+If they want to of course.
+They don’t need to agree with reviews.
+As readers though, we are being asked to hand over our precious time and hard-earned money for a product.
 That product should be worth it.
 And sometimes it’s only worth it after a little bit of criticism.

 Am I thinking about this way too much?
 It’s okay, you can tell me.

-If there’s no room for growth than that would be kind of boring.
-It’s better to be striving.
+If there’s no room for growth than we’d all be kind of boring.
+It’s better to be striving, in this context anyway.